 - AD 1827 – Sept 21 – The Angel Moroni authorizes Joseph Smith to take the Gold Plates and begin translation.

 - AD 1829 – On the banks of the Susquehanna River the Aaronic Priesthood was restored by the hand of John the Baptist on May 15th to Joseph Smith Jr. and Oliver Cowdery.
 Later that year they received the higher or Melchizedek Priesthood from the hands of Peter, James, and John.
 The authority to act in the name of God was again upon the earth among those called and chosen of God.
-(See D&C 13)
+(See D&C 13 and JS-H 1:68-74)

-- AD 1830 – April 6 – Joseph Smith unites with 5 other men, namely, Oliver Cowdery, Hyrum and Samuel H. Smith, and David and Peter Whitmer, Jr. in accordance with the laws of the country to establish The Church of Jesus Christ of Latter-day Saints.
-Christ’s church was again establish upon the earth.
+- AD 1830 – April 6 – Joseph Smith unites with 5 other men, namely, Oliver Cowdery, Hyrum Smith, Samuel H. Smith, David Whitmer, and Peter Whitmer, Jr. in accordance with the laws of the country to establish The Church of Jesus Christ of Latter-day Saints.
+Christ’s church was again established upon the earth.
 (See D&C 20)